-A new pair of ski socks for the ski lover, concert tickets for a show you know they love, a new bracelet for the friend that’s always concerned with accessories.
+A new pair of ski socks for the ski lover, concert tickets for a show you know they love, a new bracelet for the friend always sporting new accessories.

 In this season of

-materialism holiday cheer, it can be so easy to give a gift on auto-pilot.
+materialism holiday cheer, giving a gift on auto-pilot can be so easy.
 I’ve definitely snagged a last-minute gift at Whole Foods on my way to a party before.